 The Buffet seemed to take a while until it was ready and there were some rumblings on our table of being hungry.
 Not helped by the Premium guests being brought up first and the HUGE queue forming.
 Eventually, it was our turn and we joined the huge queue.
 To be fair the queue moved very quickly.
 There were several repeated buffet lines and people whizzed through.
 We would estimate about 5 Mins, which isn’t bad.

 There was a large selection of different hot and cold dishes with lots of sides and condiments.
 The hardest part for us was choosing what to eat and where to cram it on our plates!
 The food is not Top quality and is basic buffet fare.
 It is hated by some but we always enjoy it and The Te Au Moana is pretty good for a Luau.
 Our plates were pretty full and we were fine with a single helping but you were welcome to head up for more once everyone has had a go.
 And there was plenty to go round.

-Dessert was a little lacklustre.
+The dessert was a little lackluster.
 Small pieces of various Hawaiian deserts that all tasted pretty similar and were a little uninspiring.
 Apart from some Coconut cookie things which went down very well.

 While we’re finishing off dessert the Show began, It has a very gentle intro and this is the perfect time to stock up on drinks so you don’t need to be “that guy” getting up during the show.
 Remember the bar closes sometime during the show so this could be your last drink ( we were on number 8 or 9!)